LoRA: Low-Rank Adaptation of Large Language Models

 LoRA in one line

-Now assemble it.
+The pieces now assemble.
 Freeze .
 Add a parallel low-rank detour, projecting the input down to dimensions and projecting back up, and sum the two paths:

 # loralib/layers.py: the LoRA layer (simplified)